Two of the most common side effects of caffeine consumption are caffeine hangovers and crashes.

 But what are caffeine hangovers and crashes, how do you recognize them, and how can you avoid them?
 Here, we highlighted everything that you need to know about these conditions, so you can have happier and more productive days!

 What Is a Caffeine Hangover?

-While a caffeine hangover doesn’t physiologically have much in common with a hangover that comes from being drunk, the symptoms can be similar.
+While a caffeine hangover does not physiologically have much in common with a hangover that comes from being drunk, the symptoms can be similar.
 Caffeine hangovers occur when your body is going through a withdrawal of caffeine.

-Caffeine is an addictive substance, so when your body doesn’t get as much as it’s used to, it starts to go through withdrawal.
+Caffeine is an addictive substance, so when your body doesn’t get as much as it is used to, it starts to go through withdrawal.
 This typically happens a day or two after your last caffeine consumption.

 Caffeine hangovers aren’t fun, but the good news is that there are no long-term side effects.
 All you need is time to get over it!

 Caffeine Hangover Symptoms

 Headaches and lethargy are by far the most common symptoms, but occasionally, nausea and vomiting can result.
 However, it’s rare.

 The best way to avoid caffeine hangovers is to avoid large dosages of caffeine, but what else can you do?
 Here are two tips that can make caffeine hangovers a thing of the past.

 Limit Caffeine Intake